araujo88/design-patterns-in-go/README.md

 A list of design patterns implemented in Go with REAL WORLD examples!

-In a rush?
-Learn the top 10 design patterns:

-## Top 10 design patterns according to ChatGPT

-- **Singleton**: This pattern restricts a class from instantiating multiple objects.
-It is used where only a single instance of a class is required to control actions, such as logging, driver objects, caching, thread pool, database connections, and more.

-- **Factory**: A creational pattern that provides one of the best ways to create an object.
-It provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

-- **Abstract Factory**: This is a creational pattern that provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.

-- **Builder**: Used to construct a complex object step by step and the final step will return the object.
-This is useful when you need to create an object with many optional parameters or when the construction process needs to be explicit and controlled.

-- **Prototype**: This pattern is used when creation of object directly is costly.
-For example, an object is to be created after a costly database operation.
-This pattern provides a mechanism to copy the original object.

-- **Adapter**: This pattern works as a bridge between two incompatible interfaces.
-It combines capabilities of independent interfaces.
-A real-life example could be a case of a card reader, which acts as an adapter between memory card and a laptop.

-- **Bridge:** This pattern is used to decouple an abstraction from its implementation so that the two can vary independently.
-This is useful when you want to avoid a permanent binding between an abstraction and its implementation.

-- **Composite**: This pattern creates a tree structure of a group of objects.
-This pattern creates a class that contains a group of its own objects.
-This class provides ways to modify its group of the same objects.

-- **Observer**: This pattern is used when there is a one-to-many relationship between objects such as if one object is modified, its dependent objects are to be notified automatically.

-- **Strategy**: This pattern is used when we have multiple algorithm for a specific task and the client decides the actual implementation to be used at runtime.

-## List of design patterns

 ### Creational Patterns

 - **Singleton**: Ensures a class only has one instance and provides a global point of access to it.